RedHatQE/function_trace/README.rst

 =====

 Trace blocks of code with the ``trace_on`` context manager.
-It accepts one positional argument, a list of modules and classes to be traced.
+It accepts either a list of functions to be traced, or a custom tracer object.
 When a class is traced, that includes all the methods defined in that class, but not inherited methods.
 When a module is traced, that includes all the functions in that module, but does not include any class methods defined in that module (you must specify the class separately).

 By default, the trace output is printed to stdout.
 You can modify this behavior by replacing ``function_trace.tracer`` with a function